biddy1618/rasa-crud/readme.md

 ---

-`utils.py` - scripts that are used throughout the project:
-* `utils.lemmatize(text)` returns lemmatized text of the input `text`.
-* `utils.result(status, message)` returns the status along with message (`status` and `message` parameters respectively) of DB operation in JSON suitable format.
-* `utils.makeList(urlParams)` returns python list of strings of the parameters `urlParams`.
-Get URL-encoded parameters that are given in the form of the string list `...?a=i1,i2,i3...`.

----

-`db` folder - holds ORM models for the database. `db.Serializer` class implements serialization of the ORM results into JSON format, also implements the update operation for ORM models.
+`models` folder - holds ORM models for the database. `models.Helper` class implements serialization of the ORM results into JSON format, also implements the update operation for ORM models.

 ---